k4riri/VaccinationCoverage/README.md

 The main components of this project are:
 - **Code:** Contains the R script (`gwrf 9.R`) used to perform data preprocessing, model training, and evaluation.
 - **Data:** Includes the shapefile (`fpc9.shp`) and any other necessary data files used in the analysis.
-- **README.md:** This file, providing an overview of the project and instructions for usage.
 - **Documentation:** Additional documentation or reports related to the assignment (if any).

 ## Instructions